isha332006/eightfold-candidate-transformer/README.md

 `on_missing`: `"null"` (default, fill with null), `"omit"` (drop the key), or `"error"` (raise/skip the field if `required: true`).

-## Assumptions & deliberate descopes (note these, per the assignment)
+## Assumptions & deliberate descopes

 - **LinkedIn**: there is no public API, and live scraping linkedin.com would violate their Terms of Service, so `linkedin_extractor.py` reads a